-(b) Subsidies and Pricing Strategy
+4.2.
+Subsidies and Pricing Strategy

 In this section, we reflect on the demand side issues.
-System of electricity subsidies (that is, cross-subsidisation across sectors as well as across different geographical regions DISCOs, and inability to pass on the actual cost to some consumer categories) is another area of great concern and responsible for circular debt in Pakistan.
-These subsidies put an enormous burden on the government, which sometimes the government is unable to pay or have to delay (Figure 10 and Figure 11) or pass on to compliant consumers through taxes, surcharges, and tariff hikes.
+System of electricity subsidies (that is, cross-subsidisation across sectors as well as across different geographical regions-DISCOs, and inability to pass on the actual cost to some consumer categories) is another area of great concern and responsible for circular debt in Pakistan.
+These subsidies put an enormous burden on the government; which sometimes government is unable to pay or have to delay (Figure 5 and Figure 6) or pass on to the compliant consumers through taxes, surcharges and tariff hikes.